mgroov/CS579-ReverseEngineering/Week1.md

 #### Executive Summary (Most important takeaways for this malware)

-This lab consisted of a single executable that seems to connect to a malicous website and download information and create a file.
-It is believed that it then hides this file for later use but I was unable to confirm those actions.
+This lab consisted of a single executable that seems to connect to a potentially malicous website and download information and create a file.

 #### Indicators of Compromise (What to look for to see if you are infected)
 lab01-02.exe \